thinkhard-j-park/jenie/README.md

 # Jenie, Java Genie!

 This is a project to experiment with Java-based technologies.
 The main goals of this project are to:
-- Simplify and organise techniques that have been applied in practice.
+- Simplify and document the technology used in our work.
-- Research, test, and validate technologies.
+- Research, development, test technologies.
-- Develop and apply best practices.
+- Establish and apply best practices.

 ## Project Structure